-Hence, the proposal is that the pictures on the new semantics are simply what we obtain by taking the old objects, and declaring, by fiat, that the symmetry transformations are now going to "count" as isomorphisms.22 If we consider our examples above, we can see that-in fact-the method for introducing the new semantics was often very much in this vein.
-In the case of the handedness theory, the re-characterisation of models in terms of multisets was essentially just a means of legitimating the new definition of homomorphism.
-In the case of electrostatics, I remarked in passing that the space Φ could be most elegantly defined as a set equipped with a free transitive additive action of \mathbb{R} ; the external method of defining it would simply mean taking that set to be \mathbb{R} itself, and the additive action to be exactly that expressed by (7).
+In the case of electrostatics, I remarked in passing that the space $\Phi$ could be most elegantly defined as a set equipped with a free transitive additive action of $\mathbb{R}$ ; the external method of defining it would simply mean taking that set to be $\mathbb{R}$ itself, and the additive action to be exactly that expressed by (7).
 The advantage of defining the new semantics externally is that it offers a relatively easy means of characterising the objects of the semantics, and of the means by which they accord truth-values to sentences of the formal language: simply (as we saw for the handedness case) use the old semantics, then construct a supervaluationist semantics over the members of each equivalence class of isomorphic new objects.
 So defined, it will certainly meet the conditions required to be a sophistication.

 The main disadvantage of this method is that it might seem far too easy.
-In general, the external method of defining some kind of mathematical structure might be thought to offer less insight into the nature of that structure: it is one thing to know that a vector space consists of precisely those features of \mathbb{R}^k which are invariant under linear transformations, but another to see that those features are exactly the operations of addition and scalar multiplication, as codified by the axioms for a vector space.
+In general, the external method of defining some kind of mathematical structure might be thought to offer less insight into the nature of that structure: it is one thing to know that a vector space consists of precisely those features of $\mathbb{R}^k$ which are invariant under linear transformations, but another to see that those features are exactly the operations of addition and scalar multiplication, as codified by the axioms for a vector space.
 More ecumenically, one might think merely that both kinds of construction are important for fully understanding the structure-in which case, one would desire an internal construction as well.
 And it is often very opaque what kind of internal construction will correspond to an external construction.
 Electromagnetism makes this fairly clear: it is not at all obvious (I contend) that the features of maps $\mathbb{R}^4 \to \mathbb{R}^4$ preserved under gauge transformations (8) are precisely the features of vector potentials between connections on a U(1) principal bundle.
 Nevertheless, we could reason as follows.
-Assuming that one accepts the external method of definition as mathematically legitimate,23 then its application gives us a way of defining a sophisticated semantics for the theory, by brute force.
-It then means that we do have a precise target for a sophisticated semantics which is internally defined: we are looking for some internal construction which delivers an equivalent class of structures.24
+Assuming that one accepts the external method of definition as mathematically legitimate, then its application gives us a way of defining a sophisticated semantics for the theory, by brute force.
+It then means that we do have a precise target for a sophisticated semantics which is internally defined: we are looking for some internal construction which delivers an equivalent class of structures.

-21See [Wallace, 2015] for a detailed defence of using the external method for defining spacetime geometry, and for an expansion on the connection to Klein and Riemann.
+&lt;sup>31See [Wallace, MS] for a detailed defence of using the external method for defining spacetime geometry, and for an expansion on the connection to Klein and Riemann.

-22In category-theoretic terms, this amounts to introducing arrows into the category of models corresponding exactly to the symmetry transformations-which is precisely what [Weatherall, 2015a] proposes to do for (gauge) symmetry transformations.
+&lt;sup>32In category-theoretic terms, this amounts to introducing arrows into the category of models corresponding exactly to the symmetry transformations-which is precisely what [Weatherall, 2015a] proposes to do for (gauge) symmetry transformations.
 I expand upon the relation to Weatherall's proposal in section 5.